p33ves/DataSparks-CanadianEconomyAnalysis/RUNNING.md

 Files for key pairs :
 -> "DataSparks.pem" --- for linux/mac
 -> "dataKey.ppk" --- converted by PuttyGen for Windows
 b) An S3 storage bucket called "mysparks" has been created which contains the input data folder, Project code folder and the output folder
+c) To allow an EMR cluster node to access the AWS S3 objects (here, the input json schema files), the AWS boto3 client for python is used.
+The following command should be used after SSHing into the cluster node: sudo pip-3.7 install boto3

+where 3.7 is the python version in the node.

-c) The files from the output folder in S3 bucket "mysparks" is loaded into a different S3 bucket called "datasparks-output".
+d) The files from the output folder in S3 bucket "mysparks" is loaded into a different S3 bucket called "datasparks-output".
 This new S3 bucket is linked with the AWS QuickSight Tool for data visualization and Dashboard creation.